titans-ge/CONAN/docs/installation.rst

 .. code-block:: bash

     cd CONAN3
-    python setup.py develop
+    pip install .

-- or directly using pip to install from the github repository:
+- or pip installing directly from the github repository:
 .. code-block:: bash

     pip install -e git+https://github.com/tundeakins/CONAN3.git#egg=CONAN3

 Note that a folder 'src' is created where the CONAN source files are downloaded to before installation.